Wine Columnist, Nicole Andersen, a.k.a. Greek Wine Girl, has just returned from Greece. Here, shares some of her tasting notes and recommendations.

 Northern Greece is definitely making its mark.
 We enjoyed an outstanding dinner, with both Dalamaras and Foundi, at a farm-to-table restaurant in the heart of Naoussa.
 Then we had a short rest and continued on our journey.

-Next time, I’ll tell you more about this amazing trip, to places like Evia, Nafplion, Tripolis, Paros, Santorini and more. stay tuned for more on Greek wine.
+Learn more about this amazing trip, to places like Evia, Nafplion, Tripolis, Paros, Santorini and more

 Latest posts by Nicole Andersen (see all)